-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Whole school site secure and well maintained.
-Rural location of school provides an ideal environment for a range of learning experiences.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ÎÎ Ĩ Rural location of school provides an ideal environment for a range of learning experiences.
 All areas of the school accessible to everyone including those pupils with SEND.
 Annual reviews show that pupils feel safe in an environment where bullying is minimal and dealt with effectively.
-There is a named Safeguarding Lead and Deputy and a named Child in Care Teacher.
-School environment is inviting, interactive and supports learning.
-Teachers focus on rewarding good behaviour to promote a positive learning environment.
-The rewards and sanctions system is robust and children respond positively.
-Interactive displays throughout the school promote learning.
-Regular health and safety checks are made throughout the school.
-Staff trained in safeguarding and risk assessment.
-Risk assessments carried out before every educational visit and introduction of new equipment.
-Playground is zoned to meet different needs and interests of pupils. • There is a dedicated outdoor learning space for pupils in Class 1.
-There are named adults who are Team Teach trained. • Specific equipment (such as writing slopes, laptops, peanut balls etc), and space is made available where possible and when necessary for children with physical, learning and sensory needs.
+There is a named Safeguarding Lead and Deputy and a named Child in Care Designated Teacher.
+School environment is inviting, interactive and Playground is zoned to meet different needs and interests of pupils.
+There is a dedicated outdoor learning space for all children in school.
+There are named adults who are Team Teach trained.
+Specific equipment (such as writing slopes, laptops, wobble cushions, peanut balls etc), and space is made available where possible and when necessary for children with physical, learning and sensory needs.